 Kevin Nordstrom leads a busy career as both performer and teacher.
 He has performed in much of the United States as well as in Canada, Italy, and Austria, and has given numerous solo recitals in the United States.
 He holds a Bachelor of Music degree from The University of North Texas, a Master of Music degree, an Artist Diploma and Doctor of Musical Arts degree in Viola performance from the University of Cincinnati College-Conservatory of Music.

-Jon is an active musician in the Dayton area, and performs with the Dayton Philharmonic orchestra.
+Jon graduated from the Indiana University School of Music, and a Master of Music degree in String Pedagogy from Ohio University.
+He is an active musician in the Dayton area, and has been a member of the Dayton Philharmonic orchestra since 1994.
 He also teaches on the faculty at the University of Dayton Music Department.
+During the summers Jon performs with the Cooperstown Chamber Music Festival in Cooperstown, NY.

 Zsuzsanna Przyzycki is from Budapest, Hungary where she graduated from the Bela Bartok Conservatory of Music.
 She received her Bachelors in Violin Performance from Roosevelt University in Chicago, Illinois, and her Masters in Education from Western State University of Colorado.
 She was a member of the Colorado Springs Philharmonic Orchestra for 13 years, and played with several orchestras in Chicago before that, such as the Civic Orchestra of Chicago, and the Chicago Pops Orchestra.
 She has been teaching for over 20 years, leading a very successful private studio.
 Her public school teaching included heading an extensive Suzuki program in Bristol Elementary School in Colorado Springs.